Base Rate Fallacy

 What is the probability of the cab involved in the accident being Blue rather than Green?

 To answer the question people have the base rate (i.e. 15% of cabs are blue) and the reliability of the witness (80% accurate).
-If the two cab operators were identical in size the base rate would be neutral and you would only have to consider the reliability of the witness and would conclude the probability is 80%.
+If the two cab operators were identical in size the base rate would be neutral.
+You would only have to consider the reliability of the witness and would conclude the probability is 80%.

 However, despite the obvious difference in the size of the cab companies most people give 80% as their answer to this question.
 Even those who attempted to make allowance for the base rate estimated a probability of over 50%.
 The correct answer using Bayesian inference is 41%.